grscheller/scheller-linux-archive/grokJava/javaWithMake/README.md

 ## Java with Make.
-Wrote this a while back when I was getting frustrated using Netbeans<br>
-as my java IDE.
-Wanted to see if GNU Make was a viable alternative<br>
+Wrote this a while back when I was getting frustrated using Netbeans as my java IDE.
+Wanted to see if GNU Make was a viable alternative for java.
-for java.
 What here is just a rudimentary start.

-I might come back someday to continue when I better understand the<br>
+I might come back someday to continue when I better understand the java ecosystem.
-java ecosystem.<br>

 In the age of SBT, using Make for Java is probably dead.